 If you need a notary late at night, on Saturday, on Sunday, or even 24/7, it’s possible.

-Chances are there is at least one notary in your area who would be willing to help you out — even at 2:00 AM!
+Chances are there are notaries in your area who would be willing to help you out — even at 2:00 AM!
 Try searching for a notary at one of the stores or directories listed above — if all else fails, ask around for a local notary who may be able to help you out.
 Once you find a notary with good availability, it might be a good idea to hang onto their number for your future notary public needs.